ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Using Text
 ##########

-There are two different way by which you can render **Text** in videos:
+There are two different ways by which you can render **Text** in videos:

 1. Using Pango (:mod:`~.text_mobject`)
 2. Using LaTeX (:mod:`~.tex_mobject`)

-If you want to render simple Text, you should use either :class:`~.Text` or :class:`~.MarkupText` or one of it's detrivaties like :class:`~.Paragraph`.
+If you want to render simple text, you should use either :class:`~.Text` or :class:`~.MarkupText`, or one of its derivatives like :class:`~.Paragraph`.
 See :ref:`using-text-objects` for more information.

-LaTeX should only be used when you need Mathematical Typesetting.
+LaTeX should be used when you need mathematical typesetting.
 See :ref:`rendering-with-latex` for more information.

 .. _using-text-objects: